dmi-diana/test-fork-2026/soups/mushroom-soup.md

      cook for another minute until fragrant.

 3. **Thicken the Soup (Optional):**
-   - If you prefer a thicker soup, sprinkle the flour over the mushrooms and vegetables.
+   - If you prefer a thicker soup, sprinkle the potato flour over the mushrooms and vegetables.
 Stir well to combine and cook for another minute.

 4. **Add the Broth:**